nomaantalib/Team-Task-Manager/README.md

-# Antigravity AI — Team Task Manager ⚡
+# AI — Team Task Manager ⚡

 An **AI-Assisted Productivity & Team Collaboration Platform** that elevates traditional task coordination into a smart, self-optimizing work engine.
 Built using the **MERN Stack** (MongoDB, Express, React, Node.js) and powered by **Google Gemini 1.5 Flash**.